27410/27410-2020-group-project-group-14-vitamin-d-production/README.md

 6. [6-Code_Co-factor.ipynb](6-Code_Co-factor.ipynb) - This document covers cofactor-swapping optimization analysis

-The metabolic models that are used are located in the "data" folder, the memote analysis are in teh "memote" folder, and the figures are located in the "figures" folder.
+The metabolic models that are used are located in the "data" folder, the memote analysis are in the "memote" folder, and the figures are located in the "figures" folder.